NiLuJe/kfmon/README.md

 Note that the section all these key/value pairs fall under *has* to be named `[watch]`!

-Note that none of these two fields **can** exceed 128 characters, if they do, the whole file will be discarded!
+Note that none of these two fields can exceed **128 characters**, if they do, the whole file will be discarded!

 Next comes optional entries: